IntersectAustralia/excel-fu/module-6/index.markdown

 Now repeat steps 1 and 2 to create the named ranges ```SunriseTime```, ```SunsetTime``` and ```DayLength```, based on the data in columns ```H```,```I``` and ```J```.

 <div class="note">
-  You have now created named ranges for your data.
+  You have now created named ranges for this dataset.
 </div>

 # Exercise 5